- What is the Lokpal and Lokayuktas Act, 2013?

 (iii) If the complainant is not satisfied with the decision of HOM/DoPT, he/she may approach Lokpal at the Centre.

-The Appointment Process for the Lokpal and Lokayuktas
+The Appointment Process for the Lokpal and Lokayukta

 The Lokpal and Lokayuktas Act, 2013 provides for the establishment of the Office of the Lokpal at the Centre and Lokayukta in States.
 The selection of the Chairperson and members of both these institutions is through a two-stage process involving preliminary screening by a Search Committee and selection by a Selection Committee.